DHCSSza/escalator-sadilar/content/opportunities/first-steps-annotation-spu/overview.md

 ## Eligibility

-This series of events is open for participation by students and staff currently affiliated with Sol Plaatjes University.
+This series of events is open for participation by students and staff currently affiliated with Sol Plaatje University.

 Participation in the shared task that will be introduced during Event 1 is required to secure your spot at the in-person Event 2.
 No prior skills or knowledge is needed!
 The task is not assessed in any way, but rather just an opportunity for you to get your hands dirty.